apache/activemq-artemis/docs/user-manual/en/config-reload.md

 # Configuration Reload

-The system will perform a periodic check on the configuration files, configured by `configuration-file-refresh-period`, with the default at 5000, in milliseconds.
+The system will perform a periodic check on the configuration files, configured by `configuration-file-refresh-period`, with the default at `5000`, in milliseconds.
+These checks can be disabled by specifying `-1`.

 Once the configuration file is changed (broker.xml) the following modules will be reloaded automatically: